Parasail-Health/Parasail-Policies/source/sections/auditing_policy.md

 * Improper alteration or destruction of ePHI;
 * Out of date software and/or software known to have vulnerabilities.

-This policy applies to all Parasail Add-on systems, including BaaS, that store, transmit, or process ePHI.
-This policy, and associated procedures, do not apply to PaaS Customers that do not choose Parasail Logging Service.

 ## Applicable Standards from the HITRUST Common Security Framework